rcl-ssl/docs/authorization/users.md

 # Users

-A user must be assigned to a subscription to use the subscription.
+A user must be assigned to a subscription to use the application.
 When a subscription is created, the person creating the subscription is called the 'purchaser'.
 For a single subscription, the purchaser is automatically assigned as a 'user' in the subscription to use the application.

 If a 'purchaser' creates another subscription, no user is assigned to the subscription.
-The purchaser must teh manually assign a user to use the subscription.
+The purchaser must then manually assign a user to use the subscription.

 ## Assign a User to a Subscription